abelmark/scrollfadejs/README.md

 ## To Install

-- Clone or download this repo
+- Download the scrollfadejs plugin
 - Add the plugin to your javscript file
-- Initialize the plugin by running ColorfadeJS.init();
+- Initialize the plugin by running ColorFadeJS.init();
 - Enjoy!

 ## Technologies Used